wingmendk/wingpy/README.md

 **Retrieve all items from a paginated API endpoint**

-Pages are retrieved in parallel for max. performance.
+Pages are retrieved in parallel for maximum performance.

 ```python
 networks = fmc.get_all("/api/fmc_config/v1/domain/{domainUUID}/object/hosts")